-By 1984, when Father Bill Kenneally became pastor, the dramatic changes within Church and society brought new questions about how to be parish.
+By 1984, when Father Bill Kenneally became the pastor, the dramatic changes within Church and society brought new questions about how to be a parish.
 New neighbors brought a diversity of race, ethnicity and sexual orientation that enlivened the conversation.
-Innovative responses to our emerging identity included the creation of Heart To Heart out reach to our seniors, the gym mass, The 9:30 Mass on Sheridan Road, Northside Catholic Academy, and the 2007 parish Synod.
+Innovative responses to our emerging identity included the creation of Heart To Heart outreach to our seniors, the gym mass, the 9:30 Mass on Sheridan Road, Northside Catholic Academy, and the 2007 parish Synod.

 The spirit of determination lives on as current parishioners have answered the call for funds necessary for the maintenance of our buildings by pledging over 1.5 million dollars in the Centennial Capital campaign.